Purple Innovation (NASDAQ:PRPL) Shares Down 6.9%

-In related news, insider Casey Kale Mcgarvey purchased 47,700 shares of Purple Innovation stock in a transaction that occurred on Thursday, December 16th.
-The shares were bought at an average price of $10.48 per share, with a total value of $499,896.00.
-The purchase was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, Director Coliseum Capital Management, L bought 1,876,000 shares of the business’s stock in a transaction on Thursday, December 16th.
-The shares were acquired at an average cost of $10.46 per share, for a total transaction of $19,622,960.00.
+In other Purple Innovation news, Director Coliseum Capital Management, L bought 155,344 shares of the business’s stock in a transaction on Monday, December 27th.
+The shares were acquired at an average price of $13.46 per share, with a total value of $2,090,930.24.
+The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, insider Casey Kale Mcgarvey bought 47,700 shares of the business’s stock in a transaction on Thursday, December 16th.
+The shares were acquired at an average cost of $10.48 per share, for a total transaction of $499,896.00.
 The disclosure for this purchase can be found here.
-In the last quarter, insiders bought 5,279,926 shares of company stock worth $60,756,383.
-Insiders own 24.92% of the company’s stock.
+Insiders have bought 5,279,926 shares of company stock valued at $60,756,383 over the last three months.
+24.92% of the stock is owned by corporate insiders.

-Large investors have recently added to or reduced their stakes in the company.
-Wasatch Advisors Inc. boosted its stake in Purple Innovation by 29.0% in the 3rd quarter.
-Wasatch Advisors Inc. now owns 7,233,644 shares of the company’s stock worth $152,051,000 after purchasing an additional 1,627,651 shares in the last quarter.
-BlackRock Inc. increased its holdings in shares of Purple Innovation by 5.6% during the 3rd quarter.
-BlackRock Inc. now owns 3,552,095 shares of the company’s stock valued at $74,666,000 after purchasing an additional 188,411 shares in the last quarter.
-ArrowMark Colorado Holdings LLC increased its holdings in Purple Innovation by 311.2% in the 3rd quarter.
-ArrowMark Colorado Holdings LLC now owns 3,495,867 shares of the company’s stock worth $73,483,000 after acquiring an additional 2,645,735 shares in the last quarter.
-Vanguard Group Inc. increased its holdings in Purple Innovation by 22.2% in the 2nd quarter.
-Vanguard Group Inc. now owns 2,901,744 shares of the company’s stock worth $76,634,000 after acquiring an additional 527,447 shares in the last quarter.
-Finally, Clearbridge Investments LLC increased its holdings in Purple Innovation by 45.8% in the 2nd quarter.
-Clearbridge Investments LLC now owns 1,810,589 shares of the company’s stock worth $47,818,000 after acquiring an additional 569,052 shares in the last quarter.
+Several large investors have recently added to or reduced their stakes in the company.
+Wasatch Advisors Inc. boosted its holdings in shares of Purple Innovation by 29.0% in the 3rd quarter.
+Wasatch Advisors Inc. now owns 7,233,644 shares of the company’s stock valued at $152,051,000 after buying an additional 1,627,651 shares in the last quarter.
+BlackRock Inc. lifted its stake in Purple Innovation by 5.6% during the 3rd quarter.
+BlackRock Inc. now owns 3,552,095 shares of the company’s stock valued at $74,666,000 after acquiring an additional 188,411 shares during the period.
+ArrowMark Colorado Holdings LLC lifted its stake in Purple Innovation by 311.2% during the 3rd quarter.
+ArrowMark Colorado Holdings LLC now owns 3,495,867 shares of the company’s stock valued at $73,483,000 after acquiring an additional 2,645,735 shares during the period.
+Vanguard Group Inc. lifted its stake in Purple Innovation by 22.2% during the 2nd quarter.
+Vanguard Group Inc. now owns 2,901,744 shares of the company’s stock valued at $76,634,000 after acquiring an additional 527,447 shares during the period.
+Finally, Clearbridge Investments LLC lifted its stake in Purple Innovation by 45.8% during the 2nd quarter.
+Clearbridge Investments LLC now owns 1,810,589 shares of the company’s stock valued at $47,818,000 after acquiring an additional 569,052 shares during the period.

 Purple Innovation Company Profile (NASDAQ:PRPL)